Suntory Whisky: Video Promotions Inc. 50th Anniversary

 A blended whisky made from raw sake that has been aged for at least 20 years, starting with the 1960-distilled Yamazaki malt, which has the distinctive character of Mizunara barrels...

-Yes, a major component of this blend is 1960/2010 Mizunara Oak Yamazaki!!!
-Okay, well technically it could be (1960 20 year) Mizunara casks, but I think it's unlikely that Suntory stored 20 year old whisky in an inert container and used it in a blend.
+Yes, a component of this blend is 1960/2010 Mizunara Oak Yamazaki!!!
+Okay, well technically it could be (1960 20 year) Mizunara casks, but I think it's unlikely that Suntory stored 20 year old whisky in an inert container and used it in a blend (but very possible!).
 That also means that the grain component is at least 20 years old (and likely from Chita - founded 1972).
-I would then speculate that this is very much likely a blend of a single cask of Yamazaki malt (maybe two, 50 year + 20 year) + a single cask of (Chita) grain.
+I would then like to speculate that this is very much likely a blend of a single cask of Yamazaki malt (maybe two, 50 year + 20 year) + a single cask of (Chita) grain.
 The reason being that this is a company anniversary bottle, which means it was given to employees.
 I can't imagine more than 500 employees would receive a bottle (if they even have 500 employees).
 A 20 year single cask would likely fill 200-500 bottles, and a 50 year old single cask might fill about 50-100 bottles, so my guesstimate works out.

 While I cannot find any reviews or even a picture of this bottle open, I would imagine that it tastes quite good as it was bottled in 2010.
 Why?
 By 2010, Shinji Fukuyo was the Master Blender, the first Yamazaki Sherry Cask limited release was out (released 2009), multiple single casks had been bottled, and in general Suntory was well past the phase where they blended for smooth easy drinking.